inglisj/EliteGymsWebsite/README.md

 https://www.freepik.com/free-photo/strong-wet-woman-posing-during-jump_13542789.htm#page=1&query=gym&position=5

-## Acknowledgements
-I would like to thank the code institute and my mentor @Narender Singh

 ## Features
 The project website has three pages; Index/Home page, About Us page & Membership page.
 The index page contains a jumbotron to market new customers as you enter the website.